Medical Coverage and Benefits: Phone Scam Overview

 The best way to avoid this phone scam is by creating awareness about it.
 Many people do not realize the enormous amount of Medicare fraud that takes place every year in the United States - a reported $60 billion in 2015!

-If you or anyone you know receives a call from someone claiming to be a representative from Medicare or from your local doctor's office and is asking for personal and financial information, it's best to just hang up and call your doctor's office or Medicare directly.
+If you or anyone you know receives a call from someone claiming to be a Medicare representative or from your local doctor's office and asking for personal and financial information, it's best to hang up and call your doctor's office or Medicare directly.

 For more information on how to protect your family, please see our guide on helpful resources for seniors.